clfiore11/project_conduit/README.md

 ### Tableau API Instructions
 * Follow instructions below from [tableau-api-lib overview](https://pypi.org/project/tableau-api-lib/):

-Copy the code below into your `.env` file.
+Create a `.env` file and copy the code below to hold your enviornment variables and secrets.

 ```
 server=https://YourTableauServerNameHere.com/